MachinisteWeb/node-atlas/README.en.md

 }
 ```

-It's also possible to modify all Headers values, this erase all shortcuts before (except the `statusCode`).
+It's also possible to modify all headers values, this erase all shortcuts before (except the `statusCode`).
 Set a value to false remove this header previously setted.

 ```json
 {